Understanding Bicycle Accidents – California

 With mild weather almost year long, California was made for outdoor activities, like bicycling.
 Unfortunately, most streets in the Golden State were not made for bicycles.
 Back in the day, the car was the king, and road layouts largely match that attitude.
 There have been some changes recently, but for the most part, bike lanes are narrow or nonexistent and laws are not very favorable.
 The culture of the car also means that motorists do not always look out for bicyclists.

-As a result, over 490,000 riders a year are seriously injured in bicycle-vehicle collisions.
+As a result, California led the way amongst all other U.S. states in bicycle fatalities between 2010 – 2012, with 338 deaths.
 In fact, when a fast-moving 4,000-pound car hits a slow-moving 15-pound bicycle, the results are almost always tragic for riders.
 Fortunately, injured victims have a number of legal options in these situations.